Rio Tinto to study using hydrogen in alumina refining in green push

 “We recognise we are on a long road towards reducing emissions across our operations and there is clearly more work to be done,” Rio Tinto Aluminium Pacific Operations acting managing director Daniel van der Westhuizen said.

-ARENA last month backed a A$28 million study by Alcoa Corp (AA.N) to develop a process using renewable power to run compressors to turn waste vapour into steam, a technology known as mechanical vapour recompression (MVR). read more
+ARENA last month backed a A$28 million study by Alcoa Corp to develop a process using renewable power to run compressors to turn waste vapour into steam, a technology known as mechanical vapour recompression (MVR).

 ($1 = 1.2968 Australian dollars)